MCMLXXXV/godot-snake-game/README.md

 > I'm a "very" creative person, [I ended making the same thing again][phaser].
 > [...]

-Here we are again, ~~four~~six years later, repeating the same mistake 😂
+Here we are again, several years later, repeating the same mistake 😂

 However, the original project had its share of issues, so I decided to take off the dust and see what could be salvaged from it.
 It has been rewritten from